tonymtz/dollar-bot/README.md

 We use Doppler to manage secrets.
 Please request access and run the project with `doppler run -- npm` or add your own token.

+## Migrations
+This project uses Prisma ORM to handle database connection and migrations.

+In order to apply pending migrations in dev env, we recommend you to run: `npm run migrate:dev`